Formation Entry 10 of 25

 At the same time, elderhood should not become permanent grievance.
 The older person may need care, but still carries responsibility according to capacity: to bless rather than poison, to tell the truth rather than manipulate, to advise rather than dominate, to receive help without contempt, to pass on gratitude where gratitude is due, and to name regret without drowning the young in it.

 Communities need rituals of honoring age without surrendering judgment.
 Birthdays, funerals, family meals, apprenticeships, interviews, letters, local histories, and shared projects can help younger people receive memory from older people.
 But honor should include responsibility.
-The elder is honored best when asked to give wisdom, not merely to be celebrated as a symbol.
+The elder is honored best when asked to give wisdom, not only to be celebrated as a symbol.

 The elder's question is not, "How do I keep control?"
 It is, "What can I pass on that will help others live better when I am gone?"
 The younger person's question is not, "How do I escape the old?"
 It is, "What truth can I receive without surrendering my responsibility to judge and build?"